lacework/terraform-oci-config/README.md

 A Terraform Module for configuring a CSPM integration with Lacework for an OCI cloud account.

+## Troubleshooting

+Sometimes it takes a moment for OCI resources to become available after they've been created.
+When that happens, this module will sometimes fail `terraform apply`.
+Rerunning `terraform apply` will solve it, since by then the created OCI resources will have become available.

 ## Requirements

 | Name | Version |